tm-LBenson/AWS-Slides/_posts/2024-1-5-section-14-lesson-8.md

 ### Types of AWS KMS Keys

 AWS Key Management Service (KMS) offers different types of keys to accommodate varying requirements for control, management, and usage.
-Understanding these differences is crucial for effectively managing encryption across your AWS resources.
+Understanding these differences is important for effectively managing encryption across your AWS resources.

 <!-- pagebreak -->